rexrainbow/phaser3-rex-notes/docs/docs/line.md

     - `end.origin` : Origin of line-end.
 Default is `1`.
 - `body` : Configuration of line-body.
 Or texture key of line-body.
     - `body.key`, `body.frame` : Texrure of line-body.
 Line-body will be drawn repeatedly.
+    - `body.extendMode` : Extend mode of line-body.
+        - `0`, or `'scale'` : Draw line-body with scaled image game object.
+        - `1`, or `'repeat'` : Draw line-body with tile-sprute game object.
     - `body.width` : Line width.

 ### Custom class